PhD in the Arts

 Course

 The artistic doctoral programme at the Mozarteum University sees itself as an international course of study and offers artists and researchers from various fields such as music, visual arts, theatre, dance, film, media and design an opportunity to further develop independent artistic research practice.
-The programme promotes research that focuses on and emerges from artistic practice and its processes, and focuses on the potential of artistic processes to be articulated as research, as well as the extent to which these processes can be reflected upon both creatively and critically; thus, artistic practice both the object of research and the method by which research is conducted.
+The doctoral programme focuses on the potential of artistic processes to articulate themselves as research, highlighting their capacity for creative and critical reflection.
+In this context, artistic practice serves as both the subject of investigation and the primary method through which research is conducted.

-The PhD in the Arts provides a framework for the development of individual projects with a wide range of formats including one-to-one teaching, seminars, workshops, lectures and field trips; students also have a high level of freedom to organise their time as they require.
-Doctoral studies take place in a collaborative research environment that fosters artistic and intellectual exchange and collaboration, and provides adequate infrastructure and facilities (rooms, instruments, staff, library, etc.).
+The PhD in the Arts provides a structured framework for the development of individual projects, encompassing a wide spectrum of formats including one-to-one tuition, seminars, workshops, lectures, excursions and a student-led “open space”.
+The programme is set within a collaborative research environment that fosters artistic and scholarly exchange and collaboration.
+It is supported by extensive infrastructure including specialised spaces, equipment, instruments and library resources.

-The programme works with the concept of transversality as an operational principle that opposes both a vertical and a horizontal understanding of art.
-Examples of transversal practices that the programme welcomes include:
+The programme works with the concept of transversality as an operative principle that opposes both a vertical and a horizontal understanding of art.
+Examples of transversal practices that the programme welcomes include but are not limited to:

-• Practices that engage with post-anthropocentric forms of creativity (e.g. reflections on human interaction as well as human relationships to environmental consciousness, historical and modern materialism, speculative realism, posthuman discourses, etc.).
+• Practices that engage post-anthropocentric modes of creativity (e.g., reflections on human and other-than-human interaction, environmental awareness, historical and new materialisms, speculative realism, post-human discourses, etc.).

-• Practices that develop divergent and creative approaches to history and cultural heritage (e.g. archival practices, reflections on temporal linearity and anachronism, experimental forms of music performance, montages of newly-uncovered footage, etc.).
+• Practices that develop divergent and creative approaches to history and cultural heritage (e.g., archival practices, reflections of temporal linearity and anachronism, experimental modes of music performance, montages of found footage etc.).

-• Practices that question hierarchical social and political structures (e.g. following feminist, queer, Marxist, decolonial and postcolonial discourses, etc.) and traditional divisions of labour in the art market (composer/performer/improviser, artist/audience, art/society, etc.).
+• Practices that challenge hierarchical social and political structures (e.g., centered on feminist, queer, Marxist, decolonial and postcolonial discourses, etc.), as well as traditional divisions of labor in the art market (composer/performer/improviser, artist/spectator, art/society, etc.).

-• Practices that engage with the imaginary and the spiritual, not as marginal non-realities, but as means of changing epistemologies and reinventing ontologies.
+• Practices that engage with the imaginary and spiritual not as marginal nonrealities, but as means to change epistemologies and to reinvent ontologies.

 General course information